Raymond James (RJF)

 5. Revenue Growth

 A company’s long-term performance is an indicator of its overall quality.
-Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
-Thankfully, Raymond James’s 12% annualized revenue growth over the last five years was solid.
+Any business can put up a good quarter or two, but the best consistently grow over the long haul.
+Thankfully, Raymond James’s 11.7% annualized revenue growth over the last five years was solid.
 Its growth surpassed the average financials company and shows its offerings resonate with customers, a great starting point for our analysis.

 6. Assets Under Management (AUM)

-Raymond James’s AUM was flat over the last five years, much worse than the broader financials industry and worse than its total revenue.
+Raymond James’s AUM has grown at an annual rate of 12.3% over the last five years, a step above the broader financials industry and faster than its total revenue.
 When analyzing Raymond James’s AUM over the last two years, we can see that growth accelerated to 14.9% annually.
 Fundraising or short-term investment performance were net contributors for the company over this shorter period since assets grew faster than total revenue.
-But again, we put less weight on asset growth given how lumpy and cyclical it can be.
+Just remember that while assets are relevant to watch, we don't place too much emphasis on them because they ebb and flow with the market.

-In Q3, Raymond James’s AUM was $274.9 billion.
-This print was 12.3% higher than the same quarter last year.
+Raymond James’s AUM punched in at $280.8 billion this quarter.
+This print was 15.1% higher than the same quarter last year.

 7. Pre-Tax Profit Margin